-As part of the Mills acquisition, the Operating Partnership made loans to SPG-FCM and Mills primarily at rates of LIBOR plus 270-275 basis points.
-These funds were used by SPG-FCM and Mills to repay loans and other obligations of Mills, including the redemption of preferred stock, during 2007.
+As part of the Mills acquisition, we made loans to SPG-FCM and Mills which were used by SPG-FCM and Mills to repay loans and other obligations of Mills, including the redemption of preferred stock, during 2007.
 As of March 31, 2010 and December 31, 2009, the outstanding balance of our remaining loan to SPG-FCM was \$632.0 million.
-During the quarters ended March 31, 2010 and 2009, we recorded approximately \$3.0 million and \$2.2 million in interest income (net of interentity eliminations), related to this loan, respectively.
-The loan facility bears interest primarily at a rate of LIBOR plus 275 basis points and matures on June 7, 2010, with two available one-year extensions.
+During the quarters ended March 31, 2010 and 2009, we recorded approximately \$3.0 million and \$2.2 million in interest income (net of inter-entity eliminations), related to this loan, respectively.
+The loan bears interest at a rate of LIBOR plus 275 basis points and matures on June 7, 2011, with one available one-year extension.